top of page

 Whether you’re a dedicated gardener or a budding enthusiast, come learn how to make your roses bloom beautifully all season long!

-Elizabeth Schleicher for her presentation, Grow Gorgeous Roses.
+Join Elizabeth Schleicher for her presentation - Grow Gorgeous Roses.
 A lifelong gardener and passionate lover of roses, Elizabeth brings both expertise and enthusiasm to the art of growing roses that truly thrive in our region.
 She’ll share practical insights on soil preparation, pruning, disease prevention, and choosing varieties that combine beauty with resilience.

 Discover the Art of Pressed Botanical Note Cards